j-faria/kima/paper/paper.md

 The radial-velocity (RV) method is one of the most successful in the detection of exoplanets.
-An orbiting planet induces a gravitational pull on its host star, which is observed as a variation of the velocity of the star in the direction of the line of sight.
+An orbiting planet induces a gravitational pull on its host star, which is observed as a periodic variation of the velocity of the star in the direction of the line of sight.
 By measuring the associated wavelength shifts in stellar spectra, a RV timeseries is constructed.
 These data provide information about the presence of (one or more) planets